kwpid/lim-rblx/replit.md

 - User wants a living documentation file that tracks game details

 ## Recent Changes (November 1, 2025)
+- **CRITICAL FIX - DataStore Queue Overload**: Implemented debounced/batched save system for ItemDatabase to prevent "DataStore request queue fills" error.
+Instead of saving on every single roll/owner change (causing 100+ saves per minute with auto-roll), changes are now batched within a 3-second window.
+This completely eliminates DataStore throttling issues that were preventing players from rolling.
+- **CRITICAL FIX - HideRolls Breaking After 2 Rolls**: Fixed bug where manual rolling with HideRolls enabled would stop working after 2 rolls.
+The GUI now properly stays disabled when HideRolls is ON (preventing input blocking), and items are properly cleared between rolls even when the animation frame is hidden.
 - **Fixed CratesClient Initialization Delay**: Changed ItemDatabase to load asynchronously instead of blocking the require() call.
 This eliminates the 10-15 second delay before the crate opening UI becomes responsive when players join.
 RemoteEvents are now created immediately on server startup.
 - **Client Optimization**: Reduced WaitForChild timeouts and improved initialization speed in CratesClient.lua for faster UI responsiveness.
 - **Fixed SerialOwners Tracking**: Added automatic repair system that scans player inventories on join and adds missing SerialOwner records to ItemDatabase.
 This fixes the issue where stock items appear in inventories but don't show up in the Index owner list (e.g., migrated data from Studio).